gaborhor/TADPREP/docs/data_prep_workflow.md

   - Ask which imputation method (if any) the user wants to apply to the feature
   - Apply selected imputation method (or none, if user doesn't want to impute) to the feature

-### Function 7: Facilitate Encoding of Categorical Features
+### Function 7: Facilitate Encoding and Scaling of Features
+- This function will contain three internal helper functions which will facilitate the encoding and scaling of the features in the dataset
+- Each helper function will handle one of the three input-feature types: categorical, ordinal, and numerical
 - For each categorical feature:
   - Print total # of categories/values in the feature
   - Print alphabetized unique list of categories/values in the feature